facelessuser/coloraide/docs/src/markdown/plugins/index.md

         return None
 ```

-Additional output formats are specified by overriding the `#!py3 to_string()` function.
-We ensure that it accepts all
+Additionally, we control the output formats by overriding the `#!py3 to_string()` function.
+We ensure that it accepts
-the default parameters (though we do not have to use them if a specific output format does not require them) and specify
+all the parameters we need, in our case we accept the common parameters and later check for our special inputs in
-any additional keyword arguments to enable our new formats.
+`kwargs`.

 Just like with inputs, we call the base `#!py3 to_string()` method if we wish to output the
-`#!css-color color(space ...)` format or we can omit it.
+`#!css-color color(space ...)` format and then continue on with our own logic.

 ```py
     def to_string(